roba-6734/policy-pal/README.md

 ## Running the Full Stack

 1. Start the backend (`uvicorn app.main:app --reload`).
-2. Start the frontend (`npm run dev`).
+2. Start the frontend (`cd frontend && npm run dev`).
 3. Open `http://localhost:5173` in your browser.

 The frontend makes requests to `http://localhost:8000/api/...`.
-If you deploy the backend elsewhere, update `src/services/api.ts` or configure Vite proxy and environment variables accordingly.
+If you deploy the backend elsewhere, update `frontend/src/services/api.ts` or configure Vite proxy and environment variables accordingly.

 ---